A Brief Intro to Unix

 prompt: executable

-With this command, your program will run with input from the keyboard and output to the current window.
+With this command, your program will run with input from the keyboard and output to the terminal window.
 If you want to redirect the output of the program to a file named outfile, this works:

 prompt: executable > outfile